ggandor/y-combinator-tutorial/README.md

 show the solution to the problem, and then explain _why_ it works, and what is the idea behind it.

-You might want to read [one](http://blog.tomtung.com/2012/10/yet-another-y-combinator-tutorial/) or [two](https://www.cs.toronto.edu/~david/courses/csc324_w15/extra/ycomb.html) other, more verbose tutorials in the former category before reading this one.
-If you're just on the verge of grokking, however, this might be the final push that clicks everything into place.
-Or you can do it the other way around, and read this as a warm-up - however you like it.
-I expect you to already have at least some understanding of lambda calculus and functional programming in general though.
+You might want to read or skim [one](http://blog.tomtung.com/2012/10/yet-another-y-combinator-tutorial/) or [two](https://www.cs.toronto.edu/~david/courses/csc324_w15/extra/ycomb.html) other, more verbose tutorials in the former category before reading this - if you're on the verge of grokking, however, this might be the one that finally clicks everything into place.
+Or you can do it the other way around, and read this as a warm-up before diving deeper.
+I expect you to already have some understanding of lambda calculus and functional programming in general though - we're not starting from scratch here.

 The code uses Clojure syntax - the only thing that should not be instantly comprehensible for Lispers is the following built-in macro: `#(foo %)` is an